Best places to print your photos for free

-Unfortunately, this also means that if you already have a myPix account, you won’t be able to take advantage of their great offer of 75 free prints for new customers (just register for an account and use code 75FREEPRINTS at checkout).
+Unfortunately, this also means that if you already have a myPix account, you won’t be able to take advantage of their great offer of 75 free prints for new customers (just register for an account and use promo code 75FREEPRINTS for free prints at checkout).

 A few extra tips

 Before you start ordering your hundreds of free photo prints to plaster on as wallpaper or sew them into a blanket (whatever takes your fancy!), here’s a few extra things to consider: